 - It’s Invite-only.
 Vendors must have demonstrated impressive sales volume and feedback scores to negotiate a wholesale deal.

 - Vendor accounts are managed by a combination of Vendor Managers and self-service.
-Though, as the number of accounts grows, the shift towards self-service is increasing
+However, as the number of accounts grows, the shift towards self-service is increasing

 What is Vendor Central Express?

 Vendor Express accounts are entirely self-service.
-Although it used to be open to all sellers, now it only includes companies that own or license intellectual property rights of products in their store.
+Although it used to be open to all sellers, now it only includes companies that own or license intellectual property rights of products in their stores.

 Now that we’ve briefed you, let us explore what each of these means for you.

 Why choose Seller Central on Amazon?